M.Tech. (CSE) with specialization in Mobile Computing

 We have young and dynamic faculty at IIIT-Delhi.
 A student can take elective courses offered by faculty members in different areas - the focus areas.
 Most of the courses in mobile computing will be taught by faculty members of the Mobile and Ubiquitous Computing Group.
 In addition, there are plans to have some modules taught by experts from industry.

-While internships during summer is not a requirement for the M.Tech degree, students are encouraged to do an internship to gain industry experience.
+While internship is not a requirement for the M.Tech. degree, students are encouraged to do an internship to gain industry experience.
 To facilitate internships, the institute has made arrangements with some corporations to host interns from this program.
+Guidelines are given here